kelvinervais/AFL-Project/README.md

 # AFL-Project
-With this project, I sought to answer a few questions related to the Australian Football League:
+With this project, I sought to answer a few questions related to the Australian Football League: What (player) statistics are most meaningful to team outcomes?
+What team or player statistics do you believe lead to playoff success?
+You're the GM of an Australian Rules Football team…how should you construct a team (Star power?
+Balance?
+Depth?)?
+Why?
+Who are the top 3 players at each position overall over this period?
+(Is there a way to compare performance across positions?)